cdanielsen/shame-timer/README.md

 ##Description:

-An AngularJS script to display a dynamic view of how long a project from TeamCity has been down (or up!)
+A small AngularJS app to display a dynamic view of how long a project from TeamCity has been down (or up!)

 ##Author: